Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 Murder Attempt No. 1

-Nick survives, but luckily for Frank and Cora, he doesn’t remember how he got the concussion.
+Nick survives.
+Luckily for Frank and Cora, he doesn’t remember how he got the concussion.
 Further luck for Frank and Cora: the dead cat at the foot of the step ladder is the evidence District Attorney Sackett needs to believe it was all an accident, and that Nick merely slipped in the bathtub.

 But Frank and Cora can’t leave well enough alone.